tap-ir/tap-ir.github.io/README.md

 ### Example : Downloading all files that match a query

-This python script take a [query](https://tap-ir.github.io/#/?id=query-syntax) as first argument and download file that match a query to the directory specified as second argument.
+This python script take a [query](https://tap-ir.github.io/#/?id=query-syntax) as first argument and download files that match a query to the directory specified as second argument.

 ```python
 #!/usr/bin/python3